msp4msps/M365_Security/README.md

 **Get-DataProtectionSettings**
 -This Script collects SharePoint Settings, DLP Policies, Retention Policies, Information Protection Labels, and Label Policies
+-Review the prerequisite of setting up the Secure Application Model prior to running the script to get the secrets you will need to acquire an access token.
 - Run the script
 - Provide a UPN of a Global Admin that can connect to Security and Compliance PowerShell ex: admin@novacoastschool.com (no quotes)
 - Provide your Secure Application Model secrets to get an AccessToken